Bird in a dream in flight with wings spread wide against a warm golden sky

 Ask yourself: “Have I gone too deep into the details of a current situation?
 What would change if I looked at my life from a bird’s-eye view — from the height where everything can be seen at once?”

 What is this cage?
 Circumstances — a job, a relationship, obligations that prevent movement?
 Or your own fears — beliefs that keep you inside?
 Often the sturdiest cages are the ones we build for ourselves.
+A sharper version of the same captivity is the parrot in a cage, where the voice itself has learned, after long captivity, to perform rather than fly.

 Is the cage door open?
 This suggests that freedom is possible — but the bird hasn’t yet decided to go.
 Sometimes we grow so accustomed to a cage that it begins to feel like shelter.